Churn: a quick guide for subscription businesses

 How to calculate your churn rate

-There are many ways to calculate SaaS churn rate, up to 43 of them according to ProfitWell.
-Just like ProfitWell do, we recommend keeping things simple.
+There are many ways to calculate SaaS churn rate; up to 43 of them according to ProfitWell.
+Just like ProfitWell, we recommend keeping things simple.

 To calculate basic churn rate for your business, first pick a time period to focus on (for example, monthly), then divide the total number of churned customers over that period by the number of customers you had on the first day of that period.

-For more insights into measuring churn, check out this handy Churn Rate Cheat Sheet from SaaS metrics specialists ChartMogul.
+For more insights into measuring churn, check out this handy Churn Rate Cheat Sheet from SaaS metrics specialist ChartMogul.

 Churn industry benchmarks